redsanket/spark/external/hadoop/guide/mapreduce/compression.rst

 Now, if you compress this 1 GB file using gzip (which is not splittable) then HDFS still stores the file as 8 separate blocks.
 As it is not possible to read data at an arbitrary point in the compressed gzip stream, MapReduce job won’t calculate input splits and launch only one map task to process all the 8 HDFS blocks.
 So you lose the advantage of parallel processing and there is no data locality optimization too.
 Even if map task is launched on the node where data for one of the block is stored data for all the other blocks has to be transferred to the node where map task is launched.

-Here note that compression used is Splittable or not is a factor for text files only.
+Note that compression used is Splittable or not is a factor for text files only.
 If you are using container file format like sequence file or Avro then splitting is supported even if the compressor used is not splittable like Snappy or Gzip.

 Compression increases CPU processing
 ------------------------------------